dividab/tsconfig-paths/README.md

 Use this to load modules whose location is specified in the `paths` section of `tsconfig.json`.
 Both loading at run-time and via API are supported.

-Typescript mimics the Node.js runtime resolution strategy of modules.
-But it also allows the use of `path mapping` which allows arbitrary module paths(that doesn't start with a "./") to be specified and mapped to different paths on the filesystem.
-The Node.js way is to go and find the module in the `node_modules` folders all the way up to the root of the filesystem.
+Typescript by default mimics the Node.js runtime resolution strategy of modules.
+But it also allows the use of [path mapping](https://www.typescriptlang.org/docs/handbook/module-resolution.html) which allows arbitrary module paths (that doesn't start with "/" or ".") to be specified and mapped to physical paths in the filesystem.
+The typscript compiler can resolve these paths from `tsconfig` so it will compile OK.
+But if you then try to exeute the compiled files with node (or ts-node), it will only look in the `node_modules` folders all the way up to the root of the filesystem and thus will not find the modules specified by `paths` in `tsconfig`.

-This package rewrites `paths` in `tsconfig.json` to local paths which node can load.
+If you require this package's `tsconfig-paths/register` module it will read the `paths` from `tsconfig.json` and convert node's module loading calls into to physcial file paths that node can load.

 ## How to install